Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Feature and Architecture Selection

 Given the spatial structure of the data, we employ convolutional neural networks (CNNs) \cite{deeplearning-ref}, treating the data as images.
-We design two CNNs: one for processing the 1D path profiles, and another for the 2D path profiles.
-The 2D CNN is designed identically to the 1D CNN, except all kernels are square windows of the same size, rather than linear.
-Each convolution layer has a kernel size of 3, stride size of 2, and zero-padding size of 1.
-Each max pool layer has a kernel size of 3, stride size of 1, and ``same'' zero-padding \cite{deeplearning-ref}.

-During training, we use dropout at a rate of 25\% on the flattened features to minimize overfitting.
+Each convolution layer has a kernel size of 3$\times$3, stride size of 2$\times$2, and zero-padding size of 1$\times$1.
+Each max pool layer has a kernel size of 3$\times$3, stride size of 1$\times$1, and ``same'' zero-padding \cite{deeplearning-ref}.
+During training, we use dropout at a rate of 25\% on the 4096 flattened features to minimize overfitting.
 The extracted features are input to a fully connected network (FCN) \cite{deeplearning-ref} with 256 hidden units and rectified linear unit (ReLU) activation.
 The final output is path loss.

-We design the 2D CNN model identically to the 1D model on the length axis.
-The transverse axis kernel sizes are chosen such that the image dimensions decrease at the same rate, resulting in the same number of features.
 Given the low RMSE in \cite{feature-pl} with only 3 features, 4096 features are likely to be sufficient, regardless of the feature extraction process.